projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    [038h 0056   8]        Register Base Address : 00000000FED64000

-From the displayed ASL, we can see some generic table fields, such as version info, and one VTd remapping engine description with FED64000 as base address.
+From the displayed ASL, we can see some generic table fields, such as version info, and one VT-d remapping engine description with FED64000 as base address.

-We can modify DMAR.dsl and assemble it again to AML:
+We can modify ``DMAR.dsl`` and assemble it again to AML:

 .. code-block:: console